 USDA stands for United States Department of Agriculture.
-In the past, many people think of USDA as “farmer loans” mostly used to purchase homes only in country agricultural areas.
+In the past, many people thought of USDA as “farmer loans” mostly used to purchase homes only in country agricultural areas.
 That is not so much the case today with the USDA home loan.

 In fact, properties in almost every area outside Arizona’s major metropolitan areas like Phoenix, Glendale, Scottsdale, etc, the USDA program can be used to purchase a home.
 A USDA loan provides low-cost government-insured home mortgage loans that suit a variety of options.
-The program is especially great for AZ first-time homeowners that have little to no cash savings for a large down payment.
+The program is especially great for AZ first-time homeowners who have little to no cash savings for a large down payment.

 Currently, there are two kinds of USDA loan programs available for single-family households: